CakeML/cakeml/pancake/how-to.md

     $ cake --pancake < test.🥞 > test.S

-The `--pancake` compiler flag indicates that we want to compile Pancake code; by default, `cake` assumes you want to compile CakeML, regardless of file extension).
+The `--pancake` compiler flag indicates that we want to compile Pancake code; by default, `cake` assumes you want to compile CakeML, regardless of file extension.
 The compiler accepts Pancake source code on `stdin`, and outputs the compiled assembly template to `stdout`.
 We pipe these to and from the desired files.

 ### Running the compiler output